danny0838/git-store-meta/README.md

 Note that files or directories not considered changed by Git are not updated, even if their metadata have been changed, and a `--store` is required to record their metadata changes in such cases.
-Though, conversely, this avoids unintentional metadata changes from being included, and could be preferrable in many cases.
+Though, conversely, this avoids unintentional metadata changes from being included, and could be preferable in many cases.

 ### Install